Frequently Asked Questions

 Testing Requirements

-First, confirm that you have asked the test agency to send your official scores to the Yale University Jackson School of Global Affairs, as follows: GRE: Institution Code 3388 TOEFL: Institution Code D100 IELTS: Submitted electronically to Yale University Jackson School of Global Affairs Cambridge English: Submitted electronically to Jackson School of Global Affairs If you sent your scores more than 7-10 business days prior, please double check that your scores were not sent to a different code or a different professional school at Yale.
+First, confirm that you have asked the test agency to send your official scores to the Yale University Jackson School of Global Affairs using the following institutional codes/name: GRE: 3388 Cambridge English: Jackson School of Global Affairs Duolingo: Yale University Jackson School of Global Affairs IELTS: Yale University Jackson School of Global Affairs TOEFL: D100 If you sent your scores more than 7-10 business days prior, please double check that your scores were not sent to a different code or a different professional school at Yale.
 We are unable to transfer scores across schools at Yale, so you must use the correct code.
-If you have confirmed that your scores were sent to the correct code at least 7-10 days business days prior, but your scores still have not been marked as “received” in your application status portal, please email us with the following information: The name and email address you used to register for the test.
-The name and email address used on your application.
-A screenshot or other documentation from the test score service that your scores were sent to Yale University Jackson School of Global Affairs.
+If you have confirmed that your scores were sent to the correct code at least 7-10 business days prior, but your scores still have not been marked as “received” in your application status portal, please email us with the following information:

 May I submit my application before I have taken the required tests?